acewhite1010/hdwgh-practice-V2-1.16.1/README.md

 ## map v2.4 23/6/2022
   seventh release of the remade map.
   - minor fixes:
-    - chacha's setup player hole is now one block deeper as it should. thanks rowl
+    - chacha's setup player hole is now one block deeper as it should.
     - notorious custom setup issue reason: it's an [issue](https://bugs.mojang.com/browse/MC-105595) relating to security.
     - for custom setups, current patch is very scuffed but still works. if you want a better one specifically for this, the v1 map works.